Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 Pros:

-- Very popular with an extremely active community
+- Very popular in the data science industry with an extremely active community
 - Simple to define tasks and workflows
 - Clear documentation
 - Easy-to-use dashboard for job monitoring
-- Ideal for running on cloud-based resources

 Cons:

-- Not as widely used for HPC environments
+- Not as widely used for HPC environments and lacks documentation in this area
-- Defining the right configuration options for your HPC machine can be a challenge
+- Defining the right configuration options for your desired HPC setup can be a challenge
 - Setting up a continually running agent can be a challenge for new users
-- Can be expensive for many users if not self-hosting the server, although there is an academic discount.

 ## Jobflow + FireWorks